aloisdeniel/flutter_device_preview/docs/content/usage/options.md

 To deactivate persistence, use `NoDevicePreviewStorage`.

-If you use a lot of plugins, the `FileDevicePreviewStorage` may be a better option too.
+?> If you use a lot of device preview plugins, the `FileDevicePreviewStorage` may be a better option too.
+This is because Device Preview plugins can use the same storage to save local data, and since shared preferences can have a size limit, it may exceed this limit.
+But `PreferencesDevicePreviewStorage` is completely fine if you only use the built-in device preview plugins.

 ##### Example